Vivekanand-Sahu/vivekanand-sahu.github.io/_pages/Experience.md

 ---

 ## ![Duarte Lab](path/to/image.jpg)
-Deep Learning Researcher  |  Duarte Lab, San Diego, CA  |  Jan 2024 – Present
+Deep Learning Researcher  |  Duarte Lab, San Diego, CA  |  Jan 2024 – May 2024

 Optimized transformers for subatomic particle interaction analysis.
 Enhanced interpretability by adding four physics-informed features and visualizing attention weights.
 Achieved 0.92 AUC in classifying particle jets using Linear Attention.
 Improved model speed by 40% and reduced peak memory by 3x with FlashAttention and Int8 Quantization on Nvidia A100 GPUs.
 Presented findings and published the paper ‘Interpreting Transformers for Jet Tagging’ at NeurIPS 2024.